 Businesses that take advantage of Newfoundland & Labrador’s natural resources certainly continue to play a big role in business development in this province.

-Businesses in other sectors should continue to grow as well.
+But there are definitely growth industries in NL as well.
 The Newfoundland & Labrador government has six priority sectors that it believes represent forward-looking investment opportunities for businesses, including:

 When considering starting a business in Newfoundland & Labrador, it may pay to focus on options directly related to these industries or that provide support services for these industries.